faltynmateusz/MovieLens-Machine-Learning-With-R/README.md

 # MovieLens-Machine-Learning-With-R

+Final project of the HarvardX Professional Certificate in Data Science (completed September 2019).

 ## Introduction
 The MovieLens dataset was originally collected by GroupLens Research, a research team located in the Department of Computer Science and Engineering at the University of Minnesota.